mvolkmann/blog/src/smalltalk.md

 - a message send that creates an object that should exist in the environment
 - a message send that executes code for its side effects

-The following is an example of a fileOut file.
+The following is an example fileOut for a `Dog` class:

 ```smalltalk
 'From Cuis7.1 [latest update: #6464] on 12 June 2024 at 10:47:55 am'!